-In the early 2000s, a group of London students from across the world realised many people trying to reduce the number of women and girls living in poverty didn’t see them as we saw them.
+In the early 2000s a group of London students, hailing from across the world, realised that many people trying to reduce the number of women and girls living in poverty didn’t see them as we saw them.
 To us, these women, and those working hard to help them, were our friends and community.
 We wanted their voices to be heard and their expertise recognised by funders, donors and policymakers, so WONDER was born.

-Our goals and values remain the same and many of those early volunteers are still involved in our work as trustees, staff, volunteers and advisors.
+Our goals and values remain the same, and our organisation has developed.
+Many of us – the early volunteers – are still involved in our work as trustees, staff, volunteers and advisors.
 They offer us expertise on the ground in the countries where we work and help us to identify new partners to work with.
 Our trustees represent the four continents where we have projects.

-This dream of giving women the chance to raise their aspirations and the tools to achieve them has seen us work with 37 partners and reach over 50,000 women.
+This dream of giving women the chance to raise their aspirations and the tools to achieve them has seen us work with 37 partners and reach over 60,000 women.
 The strong relationships and friendships we develop with our partners, and the ongoing dialogue that we have with them, make our work responsive, impactful and far-reaching.